vultr/whmcs-vultr/docs/index.md

 ### DNS

-The Vultr WHMCS Module supports Vanity Nameservers (custom ns1 and ns2.domain.com).
+The WHMCS Module supports Vanity Nameservers (custom ns1 and ns2.domain.com).
 Setting up Vanity Nameservers requires a first step, which is to create the custom name servers with your domain registrar and point them to the IPs `ns1.vultr.com` and `ns2.vultr.com` resolves to.
 One done, please follow the steps below:

 1. Login to your WHMCS Admin Panel.
 2. Go on `Addons -> Vultr Module`.